-We have audited the financial statements of the Combined Utility System Fund of the City of Houston, Texas (the "Combined Utility System Fund") as of and for the years ended June 30, 2023 and 2022, and the related notes to the financial statements, which collectively comprise the Combined Utility System Fund's basic financial statements as listed in the table of contents.
+We have audited the financial statements of the Combined Utility System Fund of the City of Houston, Texas (the "Combined Utility System Fund") as of and for the years ended June 30, 2024 and 2023, and the related notes to the financial statements, which collectively comprise the Combined Utility System Fund as listed in the table of contents.

-In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Combined Utility System Fund, as of June 30, 2023 and 2022, and the changes in its financial position and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.
+In our opinion, the accompanying financial statements referred to above present fairly, in all material respects, the financial position of the Combined Utility System Fund, as of June 30, 2024 and 2023, and the changes in its financial position and cash flows for the years then ended in accordance with accounting principles generally accepted in the United States of America.